openid/fapi/fapi-2_0-security-profile.md

 Framework [@!RFC6749], that aims to reach the security goals laid out in the Attacker Model [@!attackermodel].

-This profile is the base of the FAPI 2.0 Framework.
-Other specifications that are part of this framework and may be used together with this profile include:
+This document is the base of the FAPI 2.0 Framework.
+Implementers may use this document in conjunction with other documents such as the following:

 1. FAPI Message Signing [@FAPIMessageSigning] is recommended when messages are required to be signed for the purposes of non-repudiation.